OXIDprojects/mfFastSEO/README.md

 `mysql -h<DB-Host> -u<DB-User> -p<DB-Password> <Shop-Database> < modules/mfFastSEO/install/install.sql`

 ## TODO
-- Add an admin module to manage the SEO URLs.
+- Add an admin module to manage the SEO URLs:
- - *Features:*
  - Generate SEO URLs for the products.
  - Generate SEO URLs for the products in their categories.
  - Generate SEO URLs for the categories.
-  - Geenrate all SEO URLs.
+ - Generate all SEO URLs.
  - Delete SEO URLs.